brownplt/B2T2/ExamplePrograms.md

 ## Jelly Bean Homogeneous

 Inspired by [XKCD](https://xkcd.com/882/), this example program investigates the association between getting acne and consuming jelly beans of a particular color.
-The processed table, `tableJellyAnon`, is homogeneous because all of its columns contain Boolean values.
+The processed table, `tableJellyAnon`, is homogeneous because all of its columns contain boolean values.
 It is interesting to compare this program with the next example, Jelly Bean Heterogeneous, which processes `tableJellyNamed`, a table that contains an additional string-typed column.
 Some type systems might understand this program but not the next one.

 ```lua
 > pHacking =